My name is Soeren Keil and I work in the areas of conflict resolution, territorial autonomy and European integration.

 Topic: The Role of the EU in Security Sector Reform in the Western Balkans

-Topic: Human Rights and Military Intervention in US Foreign Policy
+Topic: The Human Rights Discourse and US Foreign Policy in Bosnia

-I welcome interest from prospective PhD students in the following areas:
+I welcome interest from prospective PhD students in these areas:

-2. Politics and Development in the former Yugoslavia (Slovenia, Croatia, Bosnia, Serbia, Montenegro, Macedonia, Kosovo, Serbia)
+2. Politics and Developments in the former Yugoslavia

 Teaching and subject expertise

 I have a vast amount of teaching experience.
-For nearly 10 years, I have been involved in undergraduate and post-graduate education in Higher Education.
+For over 10 years, I have been involved in undergraduate and post-graduate teaching in Higher Education.
 I have taught in different countries and on a variety of topics.
-Broadly, my teaching experience covers three main areas:
+Broadly, my teaching experience covers four main areas:

 1. International Relations